OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

    %endblock Diag.Kpoints

 where there must be as many lines in the block as there are k-points.
+It is important to note that CONQUEST does not consider space group symmetry when integrating over the Brillouin zone.

 Go to :ref:`top <groundstate>`.